 CTAF’s long and proud heritage can be traced back to the 1950s when Blue Shield of California formed a medical policy committee (MPC) in conjunction with the California Medical Association.
 By the 1970s, the MPC was dedicated to ensuring the safety and effectiveness of new technologies, and it was structured as an "open forum" soliciting input from a variety of perspectives.
 For nearly a decade, until 2013, CTAF was managed and supported by the Blue Shield of California Foundation.
 The hallmarks of rigor and transparency that form its legacy continue to guide CTAF today.
 CTAF’s mission has withstood the test of time, guiding CTAF through the many challenges presented by health care delivery and positioning CTAF as an important public benefit for the state of California and its residents.
 CTAF’s previous technology assessment reviews can be accessed here.

-The CTAF program is supported by a grant from two nonprofit foundations:
+The CTAF program is supported by a grant from three nonprofit foundations:

 - The Blue Shield of California Foundation, one of California’s largest and most trusted grantmaking organizations, whose mission is to improve the lives of all Californians, particularly the underserved, by making health care accessible, effective, and affordable, and by ending domestic violence.
 Foundation grantmaking is approved by its Board of Trustees, and its funding priorities and decisions are independent of the Blue Shield of California health plan